Tormented by DEPRESSION, and the medicine isn't helping?

 The best one of all- The Bodkin Experiment: http://www.drugbuyers.com/freeboard/showflat.php?Cat=0&Number=196682

-Updated Feb 12, 2007: This is BIG!
-There's been a new follow-up to the Bodkin experiment.
+There's also been a more recent follow-up to the Bodkin experiment.
 This new study not only re-enforces the original Bodkin findings (proving buprenorphine to effectively neutralize treatment resistant depression, in more cases than not), but even goes as far as admitting:

 "Possibly, the response to opiates describes a special subtype of depressive disorders e.g corresponding to a dysregulation of the endogenous opioid system and not of the monaminergic system."